-There are some Z-Wave switches that would work for this like the Linear WD500Z-1 and the Linear WT00Z-1 slave or the GE 45613 Three Way Kit.
+There are some Z-Wave switches that would work for this like the GoCOntrol WD500Z-1 and the GoControl WT00Z-1 slave or the GE 45613 Three Way Kit.
 If you have a three way switch in your home, it's important to install a Z-Wave three way kit instead of a standard Z-Wave switch, otherwise it won't operate correctly.

-Linear is a big name in the lighting industry, so it's no surprise that they make some of the best Z-Wave devices around.
+Inovelli is a new name in the home automation industry, they make some of the best Z-Wave devices around.
 If you need quality Z-Wave dimmers in your home, these are what you want.

 These switches can handle 500 watt loads and they can fit in a standard J-Box, so compatibility with most any home should be no problem (assuming you have neutral wires in your J-boxes).

 Other Z-Wave Lighting Options Options

 As I mentioned earlier, when Z-Wave was created it was primarily used for lighting control, so there are hundreds of different Z-Wave lighting fixtures available.